spryker/spryker-docs/docs/marketplace/user/features/202108.0/marketplace-product-offer-feature-overview.md

 The *Product Offer* entity is created when multiple merchants need to sell the same product on the Marketplace.

-Product offer is created per concrete product and contains product-specific information, information about the merchant selling this product, and the offer price.
+A product offer is created per concrete product and contains product-specific information, information about the merchant selling this product, and the offer price.
 Any concrete product can have one or many offers from different merchants.
 Therefore, a unique *product offer reference* is defined per each product offer and is used to identify the offer in the system.
 Offer reference is mandatory and can only be defined once.

 Merchants can [create product offers](/docs/marketplace/user/merchant-portal-user-guides/{{page.version}}/offers/managing-product-offers.html#creating-a-product-offer) in the Merchant Portal or [import the product offers](/docs/marketplace/dev/data-import/{{page.version}}/file-details-merchant-product-offer.csv.html).